Product

 Table of Content

-Table of Contents 1.
-Organize your team’s work in a project management app 2.
+1. Organize your team’s work in a project management app 2.
 See how your team spends their time with time tracking software 3.
 Track productivity through relevant metrics 4.
-Automate notifications around your team’s tasks ---------------------- 5.
+Automate notifications around your team’s tasks 5.
 Create a culture of self-reporting 6.
 Flag time spent on social media platforms 7.
 Be aware of what you can’t measure 8.
 Be open and transparent about what you do FAQs Why should you monitor employees working from home?
 How to monitor employees working from home?
 What employee computer activity can you track?
 Should employees know they are being tracked?
 What are the best work from home monitoring tools?

 You may also like